Worshipful Company of Gardeners: Organisation and structure

 Membership of the Company, as prescribed by the Court of Aldermen of the City of London, shall not exceed 330 Liverymen.
 The number of Freemen is unlimited.

-The Company is administered by the Court of Assistants, consisting of the Master, who acts as Chairman and is supported by the Upper Warden and Renter Warden, and 24 Assistants.
+The Company is administered by the Court of Assistants, comprising the Master, who acts as Chairman supported by the Upper Warden and Renter Warden, and 24 Assistants.
 Of these, not more than 6 are Past Masters and 18 are "below the Chair".
 The Master holds office for one year and is normally succeeded by the Upper Warden.
-The Clerk is the Chief Executive.
-He or she has responsibility for day-to-day administration of the Company and acts as secretary to the Court.
+The Clerk to the Company is the Chief Executive and has responsibility for day-to-day administration of the Company and acts as secretary to the Court.

 Six committees, comprising Assistants and Liverymen, address specific matters relating to the Company's activities and make recommendations to the Court.
 The opportunity of participating in the running of the Company is thereby provided to Liverymen.

 The livery and freedom

-The Company is a "living" guild and numbers among its members both professionals and amateurs who are actively involved in the craft.
+The Company numbers among its members both professionals and amateurs who are actively involved in the craft.
 All are united by the common bond of gardens and gardening.

-The Prince of Wales and the Earl of Wessex are Royal Liverymen, the Earl of Wessex having been Master 2013/14.
-The King and Queen of the Belgians are Royal Freemen of the Company, reflecting the strong links between the two countries in the world of gardening.
+King Charles III is a Royal Liveryman as is the Duke of Edinburgh, who served as Master for 2013/14 when Earl of Wessex.
+The King and Queen of the Belgians are Royal Freemen of the Company, reflecting the British gardening's strong links with Belgium.

-As a City of London Livery Company, there are close links with the Corporation of London and members of the Company are strongly represented on the Court of Common Council.
-Since 1891, the year in which the Company was granted City Livery status, 11 Lord Mayors have been Gardeners.
-Of these, eight served as Master.
+As a City Livery Company, there are close links with the Corporation of London and members of the Company are strongly represented on the Court of Common Council.
+Since 1891, the year in which the Company was granted livery status, 11 Lord Mayors of London have been Gardeners, of which, eight have served as Master.

 Admission to the Company is usually by one of four routes: Patrimony, Servitude, Redemption or Presentation.
 Candidates for admission to the Freedom and advancement to the Livery are subject to interview and recommendation by a committee appointed by the Court.
 A fifth category of membership is that of Honorary Freedom (Freedom Honoris Causa) which the Court has the power to award to persons who have distinguished themselves by public service or individual merit.